markshannon/pep622-critique/README.md

 # Summary

-PEP 622 promises easy to use structural pattern matching, but delivers a complicated to use sub-language of little value with many complexities and corner cases.
+PEP 622 promises easy-to-use structural pattern matching, but delivers a complicated-to-use sub-language of little value with many complexities and corner cases.
 It should be rejected.